xkronusx/friendbox/README.md

 - The Traefik API at `:8080` has no authentication — it is accessible from any machine on your LAN.
 Do not forward port 8080 through your router to the internet
 - qBittorrent default credentials (`admin` / `adminadmin`) must be changed immediately after first login
 - `exposedByDefault: false` — only explicitly labeled containers get Traefik routes
-- All inter-container traffic uses the `medianet` bridge — nothing reaches the internet except through Traefik on ports 80 and 443
+- All inter-container traffic uses the `medianet` bridge — containers communicate with each other by name rather than host IP.
+Services also bind direct host ports for LAN access (e.g. Plex on 32400, TeamSpeak on 9987); Traefik on ports 80 and 443 is the HTTPS entry point but not the only host-bound path
 - qBittorrent binds host port `8082` (not 8080) to avoid conflicting with Traefik's API on port 8080
 - Jellyseerr binds host port `5056` (not 5055) to avoid conflicting with Overseerr when both are selected
 - TeamSpeak 6 WebAuth port `10080` is commented out by default — enable manually only if needed and with appropriate firewall rules